gary/dependency_management_talk/notes.markdown

    * deploying with a known-stable version of a dependency is manual, but not a non-issue: manually change to desired branch, freeze, deploy

 ## Cristi Balan's braid ##
-   * direct competition to François Beausoleil's piston (remember that one?)
+   * direct competition to Fran&ccedil;ois Beausoleil's piston (remember that one?)
    * supports both git and svn
    * allows for complete control (add, update, delete) of dependencies, with more features planned for 0.6
    * appears to be a wrapper for git's subtree merge strategy: yes